gmbonds/AVD_training/DAY1/lab3/README.txt

 Play around with clicking through this documentation to see what is possible.

-1) Using the REST API documentation, determine what endpoints you will need to talk to, to gather the following information 1a) All EOS images currently loaded into CVP
-1b) All provisioning containers that currently exist in CVP
+1) Using the REST API documentation, determine what endpoints you will need to talk to, to gather the following information 1a) All EOS images currently loaded into CVP: /image/getImages.do 1b) All provisioning containers that currently exist in CVP /inventory/containers
 2) Print this out nicely, with a Jinja template like so:

 Currently, CVP has the following EOS images loaded: